pbl64k/ShenzhenIO-Turing/README.md

 microcomputer in [1970s style](https://en.wikipedia.org/wiki/Altair_8800)
 ([TEC-1 is perhaps a closer match](https://en.wikipedia.org/wiki/TEC-1)) implemented in sandbox mode of Shenzhen I/O.
 It is very much a [RASP](https://en.wikipedia.org/wiki/Random-access_stored-program_machine), modulo certain ugly real-world details.
-It has 42 almost-11-bit words of RAM, simple numeric display and a gamepad.
+It has 42 almost-11-bit words of RAM, a simple numeric display and a gamepad.
 Monitor/debugger is implemented in "hardware" and uses the gamepad for input.

 The architecture is capable of addressing 1000 words of RAM, and the memory controller design is such that more RAM chips could be easily added to it up to that limit.
 Unfortunately, there simply isn't enough space on the virtual circuit board to fit more that one address router assembly.

-The CPU has no access to I/O devices, so the only way the operator can interact with the program is by using the hardware monitor/debugger.
+The CPU has no access to I/O devices, so the only way that the operator can interact with the program is by using the hardware monitor/debugger.
 Once again, ignoring the board space limitations, I/O could be implemented without changing the architecture or instruction set by injecting a DMA controller into the memory bus.

-The CPU counts in decimal, with value range from -999 to 999, because that's what virtual microcontrollers it's implemented on do.
+The CPU counts in decimal, with values ranging from -999 to 999, because that's what virtual microcontrollers it's implemented on do.
+Unfortunately, the numeric LCD only displays values in range from -199 to 199.

 ## In Action!